-In Manual mode, you might also be able to lower their buffer size a bit more and you can do so at any time.
+In Manual mode, you might also be able to lower each participant’s receive jitter buffer size a bit more and you can do so at any time.
 To adjust the buffer size just grab their manual control bar and drag it to the left and right.
-If you set it too low, you will hear the ‘dropouts’ INSTANTLY.
-Increase the buffer size by one or two steps, and you have optimized that channel’s buffer size.
+If you set it too low, you will hear their ‘dropouts’ INSTANTLY.
+Increase their buffer size by one or two steps, and you have optimized that channel’s buffer size.

 You might hear glitches in the future due to network inconsistencies, but if you care more about low-latency, this is a tradeoff you may need to make for yourself.

 Another important thing to note is the Ping/Latency button on the right of each participant’s channel strip.
 When pressed, this button does a real-time measurement of the round trip latency from you to that other user and back along with detailed one-way values.
 The Ping value that it shows is just the portion of that induced by the network itself, also a round-trip (from you to them and back).
 The total round trip latency consists of that ping along with the receive jitter buffer settings, audio buffer size settings, and possibly other delays from the Opus compressed audio codec (when used, it introduces 2.5 ms extra on each end) on both ends.